Trodelvy® (sacituzumab govitecan-hziy)

 Results

-MGH-20 demonstrated evidence of disease progression at the first radiologic assessment, which led to drug discontinuation; MGH-19 exhibited stable disease for 5 months as per the Response Evaluation Criteria in Solid Tumors (RECIST) version 1.1; MGH-18 had a partial response, followed by multisite progressive disease.
-MGH-20 had no Trop-2 protein expression observed with immunohistochemistry, and RNA sequencing of tumor specimens showed nearly undetectable Trop-2 RNA expression.
+MGH-20 demonstrated evidence of PD at the first radiologic assessment, which led to drug discontinuation.
+MGH-19 exhibited SD for 5 months as per the RECIST v1.1, and MGH-18 had a PR, followed by multisite PD.
+MGH20 had no Trop-2 protein expression observed with immunohistochemistry, and RNA sequencing of tumor specimens showed nearly undetectable Trop-2 RNA expression.
 Both MGH-18 and MGH-19 had detectable Trop-2 RNA expression in all analyzed specimens.

 Table 1.
-Trop-2 Expression and Response to SG2
+Trop-2 Expression and Response to SG3

 MGH-18